The Complete Definitive Guide to Search Engine Optimisation

 This includes Google Maps, “near me” searches and review websites.
 By appearing as a local business in top rank positions, people are much more likely to interact with you online.

-There is an abundance of SEO tools readily available at your fingertips.
+There is an abundance of SEO marketing tools readily available at your fingertips.
 You don’t even have to look for them – we’ve listed them for you!